DCC-EX/dcc-ex.github.io/docs/throttles/protocols.md

 WiThrottle format.

 Refer to
-`this list <throttles/index:wiThrottle Protocol Based Throttles>`{.interpreted-text
-role="ref"} for the Throttles (Controllers) that are known to support the \|WITHROTTLE PROTOCOL\|.
+`this list <throttles/index:wiThrottle Protocol Based Throttles>` for the Throttles (Controllers) that are known to support the \|WITHROTTLE PROTOCOL\|.

 ## The JMRI WEB Server